 One of the fascinating things about the natural world is that no matter how knowledgeable you think you are, what you don’t know will always far outweigh what you do.
-An offhanded comment by my friend Josh recently about “mallow being everywhere” was a telling example of this.
+An offhanded comment by my friend Josh recently about “foraging mallow” was a telling example of this.

 When Josh said this, I played it off like “oh yeah, I know.”
 But while I knew that mallow was edible, and I was kinda sure it was what I grew up calling cheeses (the seeds look like little wheels of cheese) this was the sum total of my mallow knowledge.

 Little did I know that the Eastern Mediterranean — Greece, Turkey, Syria, Israel, Egypt — loves this plant.
 Mallows are mostly a stewing green, as the leaves are a little fuzzy, which can be off-putting if you eat them raw in a salad (but hey, if you like eating fuzzy leaves, knock yourself out).
 Incidentally, the best source for mallow recipes, as well as a host of other unusual Mediterranean green things, is Paula Wolfert’s Mediterranean Grains and Greens.

 As I did more research, I found that in Morocco, they cook the hell out of mallow and other greens to make a green sludge (Chez Panisse apparently made it once, calling it “herb jam.”
 Gotta love marketing!) that is spread hot on crusty bread.
 Saveur has a version of this recipe.

 In the Piedmont region of Italy, it is chopped and added to that pan-European dish, the pureed green thing-potato-onion soup.
 I’ve seen scores of versions of this sort of soup, often with nettles.
 Here is my version, which uses borage.